MicrosoftDocs/quantum-docs/articles/how-to-run-notebooks.md

 1. Click on **Jupyter Notebooks**.
 1. Click on your notebook in **My Notebooks** and click on the context pane (**...**).
 1. Select **Rename Notebook**, **Delete Notebook**, **Duplicate Notebook**, or **Download Notebook**.

 IMG

+## Notebook gallery

+To use a notebook sample from the galley, follow these steps.

+1. Click on your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
+1. Click **Jupyter Notebooks**.
+1. Click **Notebook Gallery**.
+1. Select the sample you would like to use, and click **Copy to My Notebooks**.

+IMG

+You will now see the sample notebook under **My Notebooks** and you can run or edit the notebook.

+IMG